shehper/attn_saes/README.md

 I trained SAEs on attention layer outputs of gelu-2l layer-1 and gpt2-small layers 4 and 5.
 In all cases, SAEs learned interpreable features.

 Training block-diagonal SAEs have many advantages.
-- With the same expansion factor, the SAEs contain $\sim 1/{n_{\text{heads}}}$ times the number of trainable parameters as a fully dense SAE as trained by Kissane et al. This leads to cheaper costs of training and inference.
+- With the same expansion factor, the SAEs contain $\sim 1/{n_{\text{heads}}}$ times the number of trainable parameters as a fully dense SAEs.
+This leads to lower costs of training and inference.
 - Each feature is by-design attributed to a single head.
-We do not compute "direct feature attribution" to get the attribution of a feature to each head, and hence do not worry "whether a multi-head feature is exhibiting attention head superposition".
-- When given a task / prompt, we are able to tell the role that each head plays by looking at the single-head features that activate in that task / prompt.
+- When given a task / prompt, we hope to be able to tell the role that each head plays by looking at the single-head features that activate in that task / prompt.
 - We can check with more certainty the claims of whether a head is "moonosemantic".
-If we find a feature that does not have the same interpretation as all of the other features in a head, the head is polysemantic.
+If we find a feature that does not have the same interpretation as all of the other features in a head, the head will be considered polysemantic.

 I include W&B logs and feature dashboards of the two gpt2-small SAEs.
 - gpt2-small layer 4 [W&B](https://wandb.ai/shehper/gpt2-small-attn-4-sae/runs/pumu7rz3?nw=nwusershehper) [Dashboards](https://shehper.github.io/attn_saes/layer_4.html)